 Because there is still a long road ahead, it is essential to remember that native women are not a homogeneous group, and we experience these challenges differently.
 Our realities and the paths we have chosen sometimes diverge.
-The processes that we create are the threads from which we will weave women's liberation.
-That liberation - a myth for some, a dream for others - is fast becoming something much bigger, a grand political agenda.
+Other women's struggles have taught us that the road goes on, that we must continue to make our voices, our thoughts, and our demands heard.
+When the world refuses to see or hear us, it is all the more important for us to proudly claim our place among the living.